Trusted WordPress tutorials, when you need them most.

 Simply visit your website to see your GDPR-ready WordPress form in action.

-GDPR form preview
+Previewing the GDPR form

-Managing Data Access and Deletion Requirements with WPForms
+Step 4: Managing Data Access and Deletion Requirements with WPForms

 One of the requirements for GDPR compliance is to give users access and allow them to request the deletion of their data.

 To do that, you can create a ‘Data access/delete form’ and add it to your privacy policy page.
-Users who wish to access their stored data or want it to be deleted can use that form to send you a request.
+Users who wish to access their stored data or want it deleted can use that form to send you a request.

-You can access all form entries by visiting WPForms » Entries page from your WordPress dashboard and selecting the form you wish to view.
+You can access all form entries by visiting the WPForms » Entries page from your WordPress dashboard and selecting the form you wish to view.

 View form entries in WPForms